This post was most recently updated on July 22, 2020.

 The best practices on when to post does depend on the platform you’re using.
 However, we’d suggest that you find the rhythm that works well for your organization and your followers.
 We’ll share general tips for each platform:

 - Facebook: With Facebook, think quality over quantity.
-Some experts recommend 3 post per week is the minimum with no more than 1 post per day.
+Some experts recommend 3 posts per week is the minimum with no more than 1 post per day.

 - Twitter: Twitter users tend to expect the highest frequency of posts, especially with the character count for each one being so low.
 We’d recommend 3-5 tweets per day.
 But you can use threads, retweets, and even replies to help increase your tweet volume.